kale-stew/blog/content/blog/dev/testing-preact-in-a-react-world.md

 draft: true
 ---

-# Testing Preact (before knowing Preact, out in the open)

 So, today I had to write tests for an open-sourced library that is meant to compare deeply nested objects in the context of React, called [`react-fast-compare`](https://github.com/FormidableLabs/react-fast-compare).
 Essentially, we introduced support for Preact and needed to mirror existing tests written for React components to extend over Preact-compiled components.

 In order to better understand this feature (and given that I had no prior experience with Preact), I had to learn what Preact actually is and how it differs from React.
 This wasn't difficult, as the docs themselves have a versioned "Differences to React" on their [documentation website](https://preactjs.com/guide/v10/differences-to-react).
 TL; DR: Preact is not meant to be a one-for-one replacement of React because it's so focused on being small. @TODO more